jasoncc2020/CanchengLi/content/authors/admin/_index.md

   icon_pack: ai
   link: https://www.researchgate.net/profile/Cancheng_Li

-# Link to a PDF of your resume/CV.
+# Link to a PDF of your resume/CV from the About widget.
-# To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,
-# and uncomment the lines below.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv
 #  icon_pack: ai
-#   link: media/resume.pdf
+#  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""